 Submissions should be double spaced with page numbers on the bottom right.

-Ensure Copyright belongs to the contributing author[s], that the manuscript appears no-where else, that it is not under consideration elsewhere or ‘in-press’ and that the manuscript can be transferred to the journal for Copyright Release (accepted authors are required to sign a form to that effect);
+Ensure Copyright belongs to the contributing author[s], that the manuscript appears no-where else, that it is not under consideration elsewhere or ‘in-press’ and that the manuscript can be transferred to the journal for Copyright Release (accepted authors are required to sign a form to that effect); The journal holds copyright for up to 2 years but will give permission for republishing if it is acknowledged that the work was published in Social Alternatives first.

 Preparation for submitting a manuscript for peer review should ensure that both formatting and referencing requirements are followed.
 Note authors will be asked to fix such errors in submission at short notice so it is best to ensure issues are addressed in first submission.